vibeus/vibe-website/content/comparison/microsoft-surface-hub.md

 hero:
   title: Microsoft Surface Hub vs Vibe
   body: |
-    Microsoft is one of the originators of digital whiteboard technology, and their Surface Hub is a popular choice in this space.
+    As one of the first products made for the digital whiteboard space, Microsoft’s Surface Hub made its debut in 2015.
+With the 2019 release of the Surface Hub 2S, this interactive whiteboard continues to establish its presence in the business world.

 difference:
   figure: img/comparison/vs-surface-hub.jpg
-  title: What’s the difference between Surface Hub and Vibe?
+  title: Surface Hub Overview
   body: |
+    ## Key Takeaway:
+    Finding the right product comes down to balancing features and capabilities with budget.
+Priced at $2,999 (vs. the $8,999 price tag of the Surface Hub) Vibe offers a cost effective solution for small- to mid- sized marketing and design agencies, startups, and tech firms.

+    ## Microsoft Surface Hub 2S Pricing
+    The Surface Hub S2 is just under $9,000 for the 50” model.
+The wall mount costs $249, the mobile stand costs
+    $1,450, and the battery expansion will run you an additional $1,400.

+    ## Microsoft Surface Hub 2S Highlights
-    The Vibe Board and Surface Hub both offer built-in technology for meetings and whiteboarding sessions.
+    Like most digital whiteboards, the Surface Hub 2S features built-in technology for video conferences and whiteboarding sessions.
+The responsive touchscreen is designed to feel as natural as drawing on a traditional whiteboard.

-    Both solutions provide a large digital display enabling real-time creation on the same canvas and screen sharing with your colleges.
+    The Surface Hub 2S’s 4K digital display enables real-time creation so you can work alongside your colleagues on projects.
+Screen sharing allows your team to access the canvas and share Office 365 files.

+    While the original Surface Hub was optimized for meetings, the new edition goes a step further in upping its video conferencing game by including a modular 4K camera.
+Users can select from a few different plug-in locations to find their ideal camera angle.

+    Another notable feature of the S2 is the battery expansion.
+The battery holds a two-hour charge and takes 90 minutes to fully charge.
+This, combined with the board’s slimmed down design (weighing 40 percent less than the previous model), gives users the option to make meetings mobile.

+    ## What’s Missing
-    Surface Hub is optimized for video conferencing.
-However, it is heavily reliant on the Universal Windows 10 application ecosystem.
-Offices that don’t run predominantly on Microsoft software will find connectivity to be a challenge.
-For example, connecting via Skype requires an Exchange Server or an Office 365 for Business account along with Skype for Business.
-Calling non-Skype users — e.g. most of your freelancers and remote employees — isn’t easy.
+    Like its predecessor, the Surface Hub S2 is heavily reliant on the Universal Windows 10 application system, which creates an issue for companies who don’t run primarily on Microsoft software.

+    For instance, connecting to a video conference via Skype requires an Exchange Server or an Office 365 for Business account along with Skype for Business.
+In this situation, calling non-Skype users isn’t easy, and is just one example to consider when hiring freelancers, contract workers, or creating future remote work opportunities.
-    Vibe is developed on a more open android ecosystem.
-Wireless screencast and powerful annotation features (annotation includes PDF, Image, Screen, HDMI, etc ) bring more creativity to your presentation.
-There are more than 40 app third party integrations in the vibe smart board, such as Google Drive, One Drive, Slack, Asana and etc.

-    Here we provide a feature comparison between Vibe and Surface Hub.
+    The S2 runs on the software of the previous Surface Hub, so the sleeker hardware is the most notable change with the update.
+Microsoft’s goal is for companies to be able to switch out the central processing unit with future updates, but without knowing how long it’ll be before that’s possible, purchasing the S2 is a big investment.

+    Another major (and expensive) drawback: all of the useful accessories cost extra.
+So on top of paying around
+    $9,000 for the board, the wall mount costs $249, the mobile stand costs $1,450, and the battery expansion will run you an additional $1,400.

 compare:
   left: vibe